-On a regional level, the market has been classified into China, India, Indonesia, Vietnam, Thailand and Ecuador, where China currently dominates the production of the global market.
+On a regional level, the market has been classified into China, India, Indonesia, Vietnam, Thailand, Ecuador and Others, where China currently dominates the production of the global market.

 On a regional level based on consumption, the market has been classified into United States, China, Europe, Japan and others, where China dominates the global market.

 ( UK: +44-753-713-2163 )